Andrea Stone

-Andrea Stone is an American journalist.
-She was a long-time correspondent for USA Today.
+Andrea Stone is a retired American journalist.
+She is best known as a long-time correspondent for USA Today.

 Early life and education

-From the Bronx, New York City, she graduated the Columbia University Graduate School of Journalism.
+Born in the Bronx, New York City, she graduated from the Columbia University Graduate School of Journalism.

 Career

-First she worked for newspapers in Illinois, Florida, and New York, including the Riverdale Press, and freelanced for Newsweek, Business Week, Chicago Tribune, The Gainesville Sun.
+Stone started her career working for newspapers in Illinois, Florida, and New York, including the Riverdale Press, and freelanced for Newsweek, Business Week, Chicago Tribune, The Gainesville Sun.
 She also worked with Gannett News Service in Arlington, Virginia.
-She also worked as bureau chief for Washington for AOL News.
+Later she served as Washington bureau chief for AOL News.

-In 1985 she was hired by USA Today and worked there for over 25 years.
+In 1985 she was hired by USA Today and worked there for nearly 25 years.